 How to Reinforce a Hollow Concrete Block Wall

 Step 1: Lay Four Courses

-Lay your first four courses of concrete block wall.
-On the fourth course, trowel a skim (very thin) coat of mortar on the block.
+Lay your first four courses (layers) of the concrete block wall.
+On the fourth course, trowel a skim coat (very thin coat) of mortar on the block.

-For hollow blocks located next to any door or window opening, drop extra vertical rebar in the cell.
-These areas of the wall are subject to greater stress during storms or seismic activity and require extra reinforcement.)
+For hollow blocks located next to a door or window opening, drop extra vertical rebar in the cell.
+These areas of the wall are subject to greater stress during storms or seismic activity and require extra-added reinforcement.

-Fill each cell with fill mortar.
-(Fill mortar is a specific mix of Portland cement designed for vertical pours in block walls).
-After it's been poured, pull the vertical masonry rebar into the very center of the concrete block after the mortar has been poured.
-This way you will not have to bend the bars that were knocked out of place during the pour when you go to lay the next course.
+Pour fill mortar into each cell.
+(Fill mortar is a specific mix of Portland cement designed specifically for vertical pours in block walls).
+After it's been poured, pull the vertical masonry rebar into the very center of the concrete block.
+This way, when you go to lay the next course, you won't need to bend any bars that were knocked out of place during the pour.

-When the fill mortar has cured, lay your next four courses on top of the one you just poured and repeat Steps 1 through 6 until your wall is the desired height.
+Once the mortar has cured, lay down the next four courses on top of the one you just poured.
+Repeat steps 1 through 6 until your wall is the desired height.

 You can substitute the fill mortar poured into the hollows of the block with simple dirt.
 Fill and pack the hollows tightly and it will provide just as much insulation and structural support as the mortar.